Social NCE: Contrastive Learning of Socially-aware Motion Representations: Method

 To model social interactions among agents, $f(\cdot)$ typically contains two sub-modules: a sequential module $f_S(\cdot)$ that encodes each individual sequence and an interaction module $f_I(\cdot)$ that shares information among agents, \textit{e.g.},

 where $z_t^i$ is the latent representation of agent $i$ given the observation of its own state at time $t$ and $z_t = \{z_t^1, \cdots, z_t^M\}$.
 A variety of architectures have been explored for each modules and validated on accuracy measures \cite{alahi_social_2016, li_end--end_2020, li_evolvegraph_2020}.
 Nevertheless, their robustness remains an open issue.
-Several recent works \cite{bansal_chauffeurnet_2018, kothari_human_2020} have shown that trajectories predicted by existing models often output socially unacceptable solutions (\textit{e.g.}, collisions), indicating a lack of common sense about social norms.
+Several recent works \cite{bansal_chauffeurnet_2018, kothari2021its} have shown that trajectories predicted by existing models often output socially unacceptable solutions (\textit{e.g.}, collisions), indicating a lack of common sense about social norms.

-To tackle this challenge, we propose Social-NCE, a variant of InfoNCE tailored for socially-aware motion representation learning.
-As illustrated in Figure~\ref{fig:diagram}, we construct the encoded query and key vectors for the primary agent $i$ at time $t$ as follows: \begin{itemize} \itemsep{0em} \item query: embedding of history observations $q = \psi(h_t^i)$, where $\psi(\cdot)$ is an MLP projection head. \item key: embedding of a future event $k = \phi(s_{t+\delta t}^i, \delta t)$, where $\phi(\cdot)$ is an event encoder modeled by an MLP, $s_{t+\delta t}^i$ is a sampled spatial location and $\delta t > 0$ is the sampling horizon. \end{itemize} By adjusting the discrete variable $\delta t$ in a range, \textit{e.g.}, $\delta t \in [2,4]$, we can take into account future events in the next few steps simultaneously.
+To tackle this challenge, we propose Social-NCE, a variant of InfoNCE adapted to socially-aware motion representations.
+As illustrated in Figure~\ref{fig:diagram}, we construct the encoded query and key vectors for the primary agent $i$ at time $t$ as follows: \begin{itemize} \itemsep{-0.2em} \item query: embedding of history observations $q = \psi(h_t^i)$, where $\psi(\cdot)$ is an MLP projection head. \item key: embedding of a future event $k = \phi(s_{t+\delta t}^i, \delta t)$, where $\phi(\cdot)$ is an event encoder modeled by an MLP, $s_{t+\delta t}^i$ is a sampled spatial location and $\delta t > 0$ is the sampling horizon. \end{itemize} By tuning $\delta t \in \Lambda$ in a range, \textit{e.g.}, $\Lambda = \{1,\ldots,4\} $, we can take into account future events in the next few steps simultaneously.
 Nevertheless, when $\delta t$ is a fixed value, $\phi(\cdot)$ can be simplified as a location encoder, \textit{i.e.}, $\phi(s_{t+\delta t}^i)$.

 In each frame, we draw one positive key and multiple negative keys based on future trajectories in the scene, which we will describe in the next Section~\ref{sec:sampling}.
 Following~\cite{wu_unsupervised_2018, he_momentum_2020, chen_simple_2020}, we normalize the embedding vectors onto a unit sphere and train the parametric models $f(\cdot), \phi(\cdot), \psi(\cdot)$ jointly with the objective of mapping the positive pair of query and key to similar points, relative to the other negative pairs, in the embedding space: